More parameters

 }

 And so on.
-As I hinted at in chapter 1, there's a syntax cost to this, but it's alleviated by implementing up to 16-tuples, so it's macro time:
+As I hinted at in chapter 1, there's a syntax cost to this, but it's alleviated by implementing up to 16-tuples, so just implement for bigger tuples.
+Maybe investigate the macros section in chapter one for a convenient way to do this!

 And that's it, actually.
 We can nest parameters indefinitely to pass infinite parameters.
 Next time we'll go back to that aliasing issue and figure out how to get disjoint mutable access to resources.